 Compression: 3 (turns out)

 Power Mode: Sport

 Strapped on the dyno the KTM proved the clear winner in the power contest.
 Although it has a 500 rpm shorter rev ceiling (9900 rpm), the Duke’s 65-degree LC8 Twin belts out more torque and horsepower than the Monster, everywhere.
 When compared peak-to-peak, the orange machine cranks out over 10 lb-ft more torque (92.69 lb-ft) and 21.61 more ponies (149.94 hp) than its Italian counterpart.

 ) KTM has considerable experience producing thrilling, hard-hitting road motorcycles.
 The 1290 Super Duke R ABS ($16,999) is KTM’s most intense example to date.
 (Center

 ) Behind the controls the KTM has a considerably higher seating position than the Monster with its saddle measuring 32.9 inches—two inches more than the Bologna-built machine (with the low seat height option).
-(Below
+(Bottom

 ) In the Sport setting the KTM’s TC certainly isn’t a fail-safe with it allowing for considerable power slides during fast-paced full-throttle maneuvers off corners.